mauwii/act-docker-images/README.md

   When you do this from the main branch and already use the latest image, it will be replaced with the one you just built.

-If you are not using a mac silicon, just replace the platform `arm64` with `amd64`.

 ## mega-linter

 To execute the mega-linter locally without the needs to install it, there are different options: